buditanrim/buditanrim.github.io/_posts/2020-10-26-making-sense-of-your-design-project-by-writing.md

 </div>
 <media:content url="https://buditanrim.co/img/post/2020/10/writing-design-story.jpg" medium="image" />

-Sometimes, I feel like, "Oh, if we discuss this hypothesis earlier in the project, we would be in the better place now."
+Sometimes, I feel like, "Oh, if we discuss this hypothesis earlier in the project, we would be in a better place now."

 You should write, even if the project has just begun or already progressing.